legeek11202/StarNub/README.md

 	- No need to change your configuration port number (We will do that for you)

 Milestone:
-- Remote or Local Console Administration Client (To be determined)
+- Remote & Local Console Administration Client (To be determined)
 	- Start, Stop, Restart Server
 	- Player / IP List
-	- IP Banning
+	- IP Banning (With Full Wrapper)
 	- Server Stat's (Restarts Data (AutoRestart Count, Unresponsive and Crashes)

 Installation